Electa-Git/ImpedanceEstimationWithCarson/README.md

 - Yearly fifteen minute resolution active power profiles are a subset of the Open Energy Data Initiative’s (OEDI) dataset [“End-Use Load Profiles for the U.S. Building Stock”](https://data.openei.org/submissions/4520), and released with a CC BY 4.0 license, like the original OEDI active power profiles.
 See `data/Readme_profiles.md` to check how the subset has been chosen, and how reactive power profiles are added to the original data.
 - The linecode data for the impedances, curated by GridQube and found in `data/linecode_library`, are released under a CC-BY 4.0 license.
 - The network data we used consist of the **four-wire** extension of Feeder 1, Network 1 and Feeder 5, Network 4 of the Electricity North West Limited (ENWL) [dataset](https://ieeexplore.ieee.org/iel7/59/4374138/07051294.pdf) from the [Low Voltage Network Solutions project](https://www.enwl.co.uk/go-net-zero/innovation/smaller-projects/low-carbon-networks-fund/low-voltage-network-solutions/).
-ENWL granted permission to CSIRO to upload the extended data set on their data portal.
-Due to copyright, we cannot share the network data directly.
-Instructions on how to recreate the data are provided instead, see `Instructions to get the network data` below.
+The ENWL data are **three-wire** in their original form.
+ENWL granted permission to CSIRO to upload the extended four-wire data set on the [CSIRO Data Access Portal](https://doi.org/10.25919/jaae-vc35), with CC-BY 4.0.
+The data of the two feeders used for this work is also featured in `data/network_data/30load-feeder` (i.e.: Feeder 5, Network 4) and `data/network_data/eulvtf` (i.e.: Feeder 1, Network 1), in OpenDSS format.
+Minor changes w.r.t. the CSIRO portal are reported at the top of the `Lines_ ... .txt` files.

 Once available, we will put here links to our relevant paper/preprints **TBD**, [on arxiv](https://arxiv.org/).